rajannadal/rajannadal/README.md

 - 👋 Hi, I’m @rajanrajendren
 - 👀 I’m interested in solving challenges problem
 - 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on all
+- 💞️ I’m looking to collaborate on all GitHub content
 - 📫 How to reach me rajanst_1989@yahoo.com
 <!---
 rajannadal/rajannadal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.